Stroke: Subtypes

 In most cases, the symptoms affect only one side of the body (unilateral).
 The defect in the brain is usually on the opposite side of the body.
-However, since these pathways also travel in the spinal cord and any lesion there can also produce these symptoms, the presence of any one of these symptoms does not necessarily indicate stroke.
+However, since these pathways also travel in the spinal cord and any lesion there can also produce these symptoms, the presence of any one of these symptoms does not necessarily indicate a stroke.
 In addition to the above central nervous system pathways, the brainstem gives rise to most of the twelve cranial nerves.
 A brainstem stroke affecting the brainstem and brain, therefore, can produce symptoms relating to deficits in these cranial nerves: